-Copies of this certified and sealed document are available to students on request and are sent to university admissions offices as required.
+- The credits that a student has earned towards the graduation diploma will be recorded on the OST. - Copies of this certified and sealed document are available to students on request and are sent to university admissions offices as required. - Any course completed, withdrawn from or failed will appear on a student transcript along with the marks earned in each course.

-4.3 Ontario Student Record (OSR)
+2.3 Ontario Student Record (OSR)